GroupProject2020/Ovito/doc/python/introduction/running.rst

 In case you have multiple Python interpreters installed on your system, make sure OVITO is being linked against the version that you are going to run your scripts with.

-Once the graphical program and the :py:mod:`ovito` Python module have been successully built, you should add the following directory to the `PYTHONPATH <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH>`_, so that the Python interpreter can find it:
+Once the graphical program and the :py:mod:`ovito` Python module have been successfully built, you should add the following directory to the `PYTHONPATH <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH>`_, so that the Python interpreter can find it: